LazyBuds/nextjs-web3-starter/README.md

        NEXT_PUBLIC_WALLET_CONNECT=""

 Get the id/api key from [Alchemy](https://www.alchemy.com/) .
-Wallet Connect is a random key genrated with `openssl rand -base64 32`
+Wallet Connect is a random key generated with `openssl rand -base64 32`

 - Run the project.